tangqifa/AndroidArchitecture/README.md

 # AndroidArchitecture
-An  Android  Architecture which  contains only one Activity and multiple fragments
+An  Android  Architecture which  contains single-activity and multiple fragments